Tetsujin 28-go (2004 TV series): Video game

-On July 1, 2004, a video game was released for the PlayStation 2 developed by Sandlot and published by Bandai.
-In it you control Tetsujin 28 from the point of view of Shotaro Kaneda.
-The control method is slightly simplified compared to Sandlot's other giant robot games such as Robot Alchemic Drive, allowing you to fly Tetsujin 28, and well as have him pick up buildings, enemies, and even Shotaro to safely transport him away from a battle zone.
+In July 2004, a video game was released for the PlayStation 2 developed by Sandlot and published by Bandai.
+In it the players control Tetsujin 28 from the point of view of Shotaro Kaneda.
+The control method is slightly simplified compared to Sandlot's other giant robot games such as Robot Alchemic Drive, allowing them to fly Tetsujin 28, and well as have him pick up buildings, enemies, and even Shotaro to safely transport him away from a battle zone.
 The game uses the same voice actors from the series, though it takes presentation cues from the original 1950's manga, as well as the kaiju film genre.

 Reception

-The series got a mostly positive reception from critics.
+Tetsujin 28-gō mostly positive reception from critics.